syncfusion-content/asp.netwebforms-docs/aspnet/DataManager/Data-Binding.md

             getData.Connection = con;
             if (con.State != ConnectionState.Open)
                 con.Open();
-            DataTable sqldata = new DataTable();
+            DataTable sqlData = new DataTable();
-            SqlDataAdapter sqladapter = new SqlDataAdapter(getData);
+            SqlDataAdapter sqlAdapter = new SqlDataAdapter(getData);
-            sqldata.TableName = "Suppliers";
+            sqlData.TableName = "Suppliers";
-            sqladapter.Fill(sqldata);
+            sqlAdapter.Fill(sqlData);
-            return sqldata;
+            return sqlData;
         }
     }

 {% endhighlight %}

-In the above code snippet, we have created webservices by using the ASP.NET web service and bound dataSource to Grid, in code behind GetDataSource method.
+In the above code snippet, we have created web services by using the ASP.NET web service and bound dataSource to Grid, in code behind GetDataSource method.

 {% highlight html %}